GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

-# Playbook for production issues
+# TroubleShooting for production issues
 This page enumerates some common user facing issues around GCSFuse and also discusses potential solutions to the same.

 | Issues | Fix                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |